Mastitis in dogs is not real common, but it is serious and needs to be watched for.

 Canine mastitis is a breast infection in the mammary glands that sometimes occurs in lactating dogs.

-It can appear within 2 weeks after whelping, but may also appear later than this, as the pups get more aggressive with their nursing and their toenails scratch into the momma, which may allow bacteria to enter into the Golden Retriever's breast.
+It can appear within 2 weeks after whelping, but may also appear later than this, as the pups get more aggressive with their nursing and their toenails scratch into the momma, which may allow bacteria to enter into the Golden Retriever's breast (teat).

 Since many dogs may not show any obvious signs at first, you need to keep a watch on her breasts and make sure they appear to be normal.

-Normal lactating breasts will be warm and enlarged, but should not be red, black, hard, have swollen knots, or cause pain when touched.
+Normal lactating teats will be warm and enlarged, but should not be red, black, hard, have swollen knots, or cause pain when touched.

 Rupture that just happened